ByronMayne/UnityIO/README.md

     // Do it in one step.
     var catsFolder3 = IO.Root.CreateDirectory("Favorite Animals/Cats");

-    // Do it in one step with the helper var catsFolder4 = IO.Root.CreateDirectory("Favorite Animals" + IO.PATH_SPLITTER + "Cats");
+    // Do it in one step with the helper. var catsFolder4 = IO.Root.CreateDirectory("Favorite Animals" + IO.PATH_SPLITTER + "Cats");
 }
 ```